MFMokbel/EKFiddle2Yara/README.md

 # Example

-For example, to generate a Yara rule that uses Cuckoo module syntax from the **URI** rule shown above:
+For example, to generate a Yara rule that uses Cuckoo module syntax for the **URI** rule shown above:

 > *ekfiddle2yara.exe -q*